10 Factors to Consider When Receiving a Web Design Quote

 1 – Timeframe

-There should be a timeline on when work will be started, when different milestones will be achieved and when the project is expected to end.
+There should be a timeline on when work will be started when different milestones will be achieved and when the project is expected to end.
 The timeframe will give you an expectation of how long the entire project will take.
-Be also aware that the successful implementation of this timeframe heavily depends on own ability to timely provide the raw content of your website, namely the structure, texts and images!
+Be also aware that the successful implementation of this timeframe heavily depends on your own ability to timely provide the raw content of your website, namely the structure, texts, and images!

 2 – Hosting and domain registration